shinypebbles/Shelly/README.md

 /
 ```

-The parent table contains an ID called seq#, the hostname of the Shelly plugs and a name, for example 'freezer'.
-The child table contains a reference to the parent ID and the collected data in JSON-format.
+The table "ELECTRICAL_APPLIANCE" contains an applicance id and the name of the appliance.
+The parent table "PLUG" contains an ID called seq#, the hostname of the Shelly plugs.
+The child table "PLUGSTATUS" contains a reference to the parent ID and the collected data in JSON-format.

 The data is collected through a http REST API call.
 First we need to allow the table owner SHELLY http-access to hosts in the network.